Erdogan confident in extending Ukrainian grain deal - ExBulletin

 Erdogan confident in extending Ukrainian grain deal

-“We are preparing to welcome Putin (…) and we agree on the extension of the Black Sea grain corridor,” Erdogan said.
-(Photo: AFP)

-ISTANBUL – Turkish President Recep Tayyip Erdogan said he was confident on Friday in the prospects for an extension of the deal that allows Ukraine to export its grain and ease a global food crisis.
+Turkish President Recep Tayyip Erdogan said he was confident on Friday July 14 in the prospects for an extension of the agreement which allows Ukraine to export its cereals and alleviate a world food crisis.

 “We are preparing to welcome Putin in August and we agree on the extension of the Black Sea grain corridor,” Erdogan told reporters.